thetribeio/generator-project/README.md

 ## Advanced Usage

-You can also run the generator manually which let you pick what you individual generator you want to add
+You can also run the generator manually which let you pick what you individual template you want to add

 Run `yo @thetribe/project:root` to generate a bare root project and then [add more components to your project](#add-more-components)